 - Have name cards that have different activities that can be done during the day.
 If possible, they should be on cards that have the picture of the activity on the other side.
 Show learners these name cards as you start the lesson and let the learners tell you what they think is happening in each picture.
-Encourage learners to use English at all times. - Teach the learners the adverbs of frequency that are shown in Activity 1 on Page 48 of the Pupil's book.
+Encourage learners to use English at all times. - Teach the learners the adverbs of frequency that are shown in Activity 1.
 Let the learners carry out research on how these words are used so that they can practice looking for information when requested to do so.
 At the end of the allowed time for doing the exercise let them report to the class the meanings that they found out.

-- Ask the learners to say the activities that they do every day in the morning, during the day, afternoon, evening and at night. - Use Activity 2 on page 48 of the Pupil's book to talk about different activities that the girl in the pictures is doing.

-- Let the learners put the pictures in Activity 3 on Page 49 in order while talking about the activity that is happening in each picture. - Allow learners in pairs or in small groups to talk about the different activities that they do at different times of the day.
+- Ask the learners to say the activities that they do every day in the morning, during the day, afternoon, evening and at night. - Use Activity 2 to talk about different activities that the girl in the picture is doing. - Let the learners put the pictures in Activity 2 in right order while talking about the activity that is happening in each picture. - Allow learners in pairs or in small groups to talk about the different activities that they doat different times of the day.

-- Allow the learners to picture read the pictures on pages 48 and 49 of the Pupil's book. - Let the learners read the 52 in Activity 7 on Page 46 of the Pupil's book and then role-play it. - Activity 5 on Page 50 of the Pupil's book has sentences that the learners can first read in pairs or in groups before reading them individually.
+- Let the learners read the dialogue in Activity 6 and then role-play it. - Activity 5 has sentences that the learners can first read in pairs or in groups before readingthem individually.
 Supervise the reading exercise so that learners take turns reading.
 Let them help each other in case they have trouble reading.
-Then allow the learners to put the sentences in their correct order to make a story about Mutoni's daily activities.
+Then allow the learners to putthe sentences in their correct order to make a story about Mutoni's daily activities.

-- Let the learners write the different adverbs of frequency in Activity 1 on Page 48 in their books and later write the meanings of the words. - Ask the learners to write the correct order of sentences in Activity 5 on Page 50 of the Pupil's book in their exercise books.
+• Let the learners write the different adverbs of frequency in Activity 1 in their books and later write the meanings of the words.

+• Ask the learners to write the correct order of sentences in Activity 5 in their exercise books.